ChampSim/ChampSim/docs/src/Modules.rst

    :return: The function should return the way index that should be evicted, or ``this->NUM_WAY`` to indicate that a bypass should occur.

-.. cpp:function:: void update_replacement_state(uint32_t triggering_cpu, uint32_t set, uint32_t way, uint64_t addr, uint64_t ip, uint64_t victim_addr, uint8_t hit)
+.. cpp:function:: void replacement_cache_fill(uint32_t triggering_cpu, long set, long way, champsim::address full_addr, champsim::address ip, champsim::address victim_addr, access_type type)

-   This function is called when a hit occurs or a miss is filled in the cache.
+    This function is called when a block is filled in the cache.
+    It is called with the same timing as ``find_victim()``, but is additionally called when filling an invalid way.
+    Use of this function should be careful not to misinterpret fills to invalid ways.

    :param triggering_cpu: the core index that initiated this fill
    :param set: the set that the fill occurred in.
    :param way: the way that the fill occurred in.
-   :param addr: the address of the packet.
+   :param full_addr: the address of the packet.
        If this is the first-level cache, the offset bits are included.
        Otherwise, the offset bits are zero.
        If the cache was configured with ``"virtual_prefetch": true``, this address will be a virtual address.